thisguy-cinsea/fullstack.server.groupproject-casinosimulation/README.md

     * Contract which ensures that a game enforces some aspect of _waging money_.
   * `GamblingPlayer` interface
     * Contract which ensures that a player has some ability to _wage money_.
-  * The `utilities.Console` class should NOT be modified.
-It should be _wrapped_ or encapsulated by other classes.